Friday, May 06, 2016

-2. Four held the office twice: David Shelton was the first.
+2. Five held the office twice: David Shelton was the first.
 Then Jesse C. Griffith.
-Later, John Henry Gunn and Lynn Banks Williamson traded the office for over 30 years (1920-1951).
+Later, John Henry Gunn and John Yancey Gatewood traded the office back and forth for over 30 years (1920-1951).
 Note that Sheriff Jesse C. Griffith was arrested by Colonel George Kirk during the Kirk-Holden War.

 3. It was John Henry Gunn who decided not to seek re-election but changed his mind when he learned that his pension was not available unless he reached retirement age while still in office.
 He ran again, and was re-elected, presumably with pension intact.

 Sheriff Lynn Banks Williamson (1918-1987), Caswell County Sheriff 1953-1958.
 His badge was found by an operator of a Garrett Metal Detector, who returned the badge to the Williamson family (believed to have been lost by Sheriff Williamson while quail (bob white quail, of course) hunting).

 5. The sheriff who is a grandson of Bartlett Yancey, Jr., is Thomas Pancoast Womack (1861-1916), who served 1891-1894.
 He lived in the Bartlett Yancey House and is buried in the Yancey Family Cemetery there.
 It was his widow that gave the land for the school in Yanceyville on the condition that it be named for Bartlett Yancey, Jr.

 6. David Shelton was the first Caswell County Sheriff, first serving two years (1777-1779); and then another term 1780-1783.